What Is SSD (Social Security Disability)?

 In addition to the monthly cash benefit, SSD recipients are often entitled to:

 - Lump-Sum Back Payments — The Social Security Administration takes a very long time to process SSD applications.
 Recipients shouldn’t have to pay the price for the delay.
 That’s why the agency allows back payments, which may provide a substantial one-time payment, issued as a “lump sum.”
-A North Carolina social security disability attorney at Law Offices of Michael A. DeMayo, L.L.P. ® can help you determine whether you’re entitled to back payments (and if so, how much).
+A North Carolina social security disability attorney at DeMayo Law Offices can help you determine whether you’re entitled to back payments (and if so, how much).

 - Medical Benefits (Medicare)

-- Family Benefits — Spouses, minor children, and/or disabled children may be able to receive certain “auxiliary” SSD benefits as dependants.
+- Family Benefits — Spouses, minor children, and/or disabled children may be able to receive certain “auxiliary” SSD benefits as dependents.
 In some cases, ex-spouses and/or grandchildren may also be eligible.

 How to Qualify for Social Security Disability (SSD / SSDI)